+NOTE A physical asset actual may specify both a spatial definition and a physical location where it is necessary to specify the spatial definition of the specified physical asset(s) within a given physical location.

 Physical asset actual property

 Specific properties that are required for a physical asset actual shall be presented as physical asset actual properties.